 The highly-anticipated Oculus Rift and the HTC Vive are both slated to release in 2016 after many setbacks.
 These will likely lay the groundwork for increasingly sophisticated virtual reality tech over the next several years.

-Drones have previously brought to mind far-reaching and inefficient tech, or creepy consequences.
+Drones have previously brought to mind far-reaching and inefficient tech, or creepy consequences or expenses.
 But drones are getting safer and smarter in 2016.

 They’re purported to start becoming easier to fly (for the drone piloting novice), getting waterproofed, and will receive camera quality upgrades.
 This will make it better for the average person to start piloting droids with relative ease.